NCLT - a Telescope

 a ParaCorr PLUS Ethos13 Eyepiece.

-Observing is often possible without ballast weight, though the sand or water the eyepieces.
-Light or mid weight eyepieces do not require the
+Observing is possible without ballast weight, though the sand or water the eyepieces.
+Light or mid weight eyepieces do not require ballast.
+About

 5lbs ballast weight is great for balancing 12" MOUNTAIN telescopes with heavy eyepieces plus a coma corrector or even a camera.
 16" and bigger telescope sizes will not need ballast for most observing tasks.
-We offer (donut shaped) water ballast bags for the 12" MOUNTAIN size which can be filled individually.
-The eyepiece weight may be limited in very low positions but you eyepieces or web cams allow viewing on screen or to stack images.
+We offer (donut shaped) water ballast bags for the 12" MOUNTAIN size.
+The eyepiece weight may be limited in very low positions but you eyepieces or web cams allow viewing on screen or stacking images.

 The included bungee